pmaslak/php-obfuscator/README.md

 Free, Open Source, Published under the MIT License.

-This tool parses php with the best existing php parser [PHP-Parser 1.x](https://github.com/nikic/PHP-Parser/tree/1.x), which is an awesome php parsing library written by [nikic](https://github.com/nikic).
+This tool is for commercial and non commercial usage.
+It basically cover all features of [yakpro-po](https://github.com/pk-fr/yakpro-po) under PHP library available from composer.

 ## Example usage
 ```php